-The Summit County Community Based Correctional Facility located in Akron, Ohio that serves adult male felony offenders.
-The facility is a single story brick building that can house 110 offenders.
+The Cliff Skeen Community Based Correctional Facility located in Akron, Ohio that serves adult male felony offenders.
+The facility is a single story brick building that can house 70 offenders.
 The facility's population is currently down in order to reduce the spread of COVID-19.
 The agency has put many COVID-19 protocols in place that have impacted the facility.
 The facility has gone down to two housing units from three and has limited the number of outside contractors, volunteers, and vendors allowed in the facility.

 In order to access the secure perimeter of the facility one must report to the main entrance and enter into the main lobby.
 Once inside the main lobby, all visitors must be signed in.
 Visitors will read and sign an acknowledgment of Oriana House's zero tolerance policy.
 Residents will enter into the intake entrance and receive a pat down that is visible by video surveillance or residents may receive an enhanced pad down (residents receiving an enhanced pat down will be moved to a room where they will strip down to their underclothes) which is supervised by two staff of the same sex.
-Post in this location is the agency's policy on searches and urine drug screenings.

-Housing unit one housing a majority of the residents.
-This area has a housing desk that overlooks the dayroom area.
-There is a laundry room near the housing desk which has a window so Resident Supervisor staff can see into the room and a second laundry room across from the housing desk that has a camera in the room.
-The dorm rooms are around the perimeter of the dayroom.
-Each room has single beds and security mirrors.
-The dorm rooms have windows that allow staff to view all areas of the room with the assistance of the security mirrors.
+The facility has two housing units.
+The phase one housing unit is inside the phase two unit and houses offenders for their first thirty days.
+After the thirty days, residents are transferred into a dorm on the phase two unit.
+The dorm rooms in both phase one and two have windows in the doors.
 The facility has identified dorms and beds (easily visible to the housing desk) for residents who have been identified as highly abusive or highly vulnerable.

 Residents are required to change clothes in the bathrooms.
-This housing unit has two restrooms that are designed for maximum privacy while still providing a safe and secure environment (see standard 115.215 for a detailed description of both bathrooms).
+The housing unit areas have restrooms that is designed for maximum privacy while still providing a safe and secure environment (see standard 115.215 for a detailed description of both bathrooms).

-The quad housing unit is for residents that are almost at completion of program.
-This area has a main level where the housing desk, laundry room, and bathroom are located.
-The upper and lower floors have dorm rooms that surround the perimeter.
-The dayroom is on the lower level.
-The facility has also identified dorms and beds for residents that are classified as highly vulnerable or highly abusive.
-The bathroom in this area has recently had modified stall doors added.

-The facility has rec yard that residents from phase one and two and the quad housing unit can only use while supervised and are required to be in visible areas.
-Phase one and two and quad share a dining hall, exercise room, education/employment room, and parenting area.
-The facility has a program area that residents must get permission from the housing desk and main post to access.
-The windows in all the doors (group rooms, family room, classrooms, medical clinic, and staff offices) provide for clear line of site views into all rooms.
+The day room area houses a manned housing desk that is open to both the phase one and phase two units.
+Each of the housing units has its own seating, TV, and pay phones.
+The facility has rec yard that residents can only use while supervised and are required to be in visible areas.
+The laundry room in phase one is located within the bathroom while phase two has a separate laundry room.
+Phase one and two share a dining hall, exercise room, and parenting area.

+The third housing unit is no longer in use.
+The bathroom in this area can be used for residents who identify as transgender or intersex.

+The facility has a program wing that can only be accessed with a key.
+The windows in all the doors (group rooms, classrooms, medical clinic, and staff offices) provide for clear line of site views into all rooms.
 These areas also have security mirrors in strategic places to minimize blind spot areas.
-The kitchen area has several cameras to monitor areas that residents may be located.
-This includes the serving line and the hallway and dock area where the food is delivered.
-The facility does not prepare food.
-Aramark staff deliver food to the facility each day.